-720 III.
+720 Ill.
 Comp.
 Stat.
 5/12-14.
-Aggravated Criminal Sexual Assault assault and any of the following aggravating circumstances existed during, or for the purposes of paragraph (7) of this subsection (a) as part of the same course of conduct as, the commission of the offense:
+Aggravated Criminal Sexual Assault

+(a) The accused commits aggravated criminal sexual assault if he or she commits criminal sexual assault and any of the following aggravating circumstances existed during, or for the purposes of paragraph (7) of this subsection (a) as part of the same course of conduct as, the commission of the offense: